dansmyers/IntroToCS/Labs/7-Euouae.md

 ```
 Modify your previous program to print hollow pyramids.
 Put your solution in a file named `hollow.py`.

-Think: Think about how many spaces you need to print on each line.
+Tip: Think about how many spaces you need to print on each line.
 You may want to treat the last line as a special case with an `if` statement.

 ### I'm so fancy